 Months of entry

 The Development Education and Global Learning MA introduces students to a range of perspectives and approaches to development education, global learning and global citizenship.
 The programme offers a collaborative online learning environment through which students develop their own knowledge and skills, as well as interact with, and learn alongside, peers from around the world.

-The Curriculum, Pedagogy and Assessment department at UCL Institute of Education is a world-leading centre for geography, business, mathematics, history, religious education, citizenship and science education.
-The department hosts top-rated initial teacher education programmes, innovative MA courses and a wide range of continuing professional development opportunities.
+The Curriculum, Pedagogy and Assessment Department at UCL Institute of Education is a world-leading centre for geography, business, mathematics, history, religious education, citizenship and science education.
+The department hosts top-rated initial teacher education programmes, innovative MA degrees and a wide range of continuing professional development opportunities.